Fruit Salsa Recipe and Cinnamon Chips

 Wide photo of an extreme close-up of small diced fruit mixed together and in a bowl with cinnamon chips.

-Some people consider it an appetizer, others consider it a dessert, I consider it a dish fitting for any time of day.
-Mix up the ingredients, pop in the fridge (or freezer), and pull it out when you’re ready to dig in.
+Some people consider it an appetizer, others a dessert, and I consider it a dish fitting for any time of day.
+Mix the ingredients, pop it in the fridge (or freezer), and pull it out when you’re ready to dig in.

-With so many fruit seasons in full force, I thought it would be the ideal time to share this recipe with you.
+With so many fruit seasons in full force, I thought it would be the ideal time to share this recipe.

 Healthy and delicious?
 Let’s get to the good stuff — What makes this salsa so good?

 This fruit salsa recipe is fantastic to make in advance.
-The ingredients I’m sharing with you are my favorite summer fruits to add, but you can always use different variations of the recipe.
+The ingredients I’m sharing with you are my favorite summer fruits to add, but you can always use different recipe variations.

 • Granny Smith Apples – they stay crisp even after refrigerating.